Beauceron Temperament: What's Good About 'Em, What's Bad About 'Em

-- Animal aggression.
-Many Beaucerons are dominant or aggressive toward other dogs of the same sex.
+- Potential animal aggression.
+Beaucerons can be fine with the pets in their own family.
+But many individuals are dominant or aggressive toward strange dogs of the same sex.
 Some have strong instincts to chase and seize cats and other fleeing creatures.

 - The strong temperament.
 The best Beaucerons are versatile working dogs, capable of learning a great deal, but they have an independent mind of their own and are not pushovers to raise and train.
-Some Beaucerons are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
-You must show them, through absolute consistency, that you mean what you say.
+Some Beaucerons are very dominant (they want to be the boss) and will make you prove that you can make them do things.

 To teach your Beauceron to listen to you, "Respect Training" is mandatory.
 My Beauceron Training Page discusses the program you need.

 - Potential health problems.
 Bone and joint disorders are much too common in Beaucerons.
 You need to avoid irresponsible breeders who haven't x-rayed their dogs' hips and elbows before breeding them.
 See Beauceron Health for more advice.